ipfs/kubo/docs/customizing.md

 (This list is not exhaustive.)

+These can generally be developed and deployed as sidecars (or full external services) without modifying the Kubo binary.

 ## Go Plugins
 Go provides [dynamic plugins](https://pkg.go.dev/plugin) which can be loaded at runtime into a Go binary.